17 Walks in Edinburgh to Get Your Step Count Up!

 Union Canal with Cafe Boat Edinburgh

-The walk to Linlithgow takes around 6 hours and the cycle takes about 2 hours, and you can catch a First Bus back to Edinburgh’s centre.
+The walk to Linlithgow takes around 6 hours, the cycle takes about 2 hours, and you can catch a First Bus back to Edinburgh’s centre.

 Download the Union Canal Unlocked app to discover the story of the canal.